tresata/hackathon2016/README.md

     hive> show tables;
     OK
-    hackathon
+    distribution
+    distribution_orc
+    distribution_sample
+    donations
+    donations_orc
+    donations_sample
+    ht_transactions
+    ht_transactions_sample_orc
+    ht_transactions_sample
+    monetary_donations
+    monetary_donations_orc
+    monetary_donations_sample
-    Time taken: 0.034 seconds, Fetched: 1 row(s)
+    Time taken: 1.168 seconds, Fetched: 12 row(s)

     hive> select * from hackathon limit 10;

-This will return all the fields for the first ten items in the 'hackathon' table.
+This will return all the fields for the first ten items in the 'ht_transactions' table.

 If you'd like to create a file from the command, you can use a create table command:

-    hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from default.hackathon limit 10;
+    hive> create table test row format delimited fields terminated by '|' stored as textfile as select * from default.ht_transactions limit 10;

-You can then extract the table from the hive warehouse for a table named abc:
+You can then extract the table from the hive warehouse for a table named test:

-    hadoop fs -text /user/hive/warehouse/abc/*.snappy > textfile
+    hadoop fs -text /user/hive/warehouse/test/*.snappy > textfile

 ## Spark